Fun in Space

 Fun in Space is the debut solo album by English musician Roger Taylor, the drummer of Queen.
 It was released on 6 April 1981 in the UK and 9 May in the US.
 The album peaked at number 18 in the British charts, while it performed poorly in the US.

 The album was recorded in between legs of Queen's tours for The Game and Flash Gordon albums.
 Taylor wrote, produced, sang and performed all of the songs himself.

 The album's credits state "P.P.S.
 157 synthesizers", a joke referring to Queen's usual statement of "No synthesizers" in the liner notes of all albums up to The Game.

 "Future Management" was issued as a single in Europe, while "Let's Get Crazy" was released in the US.
 The album was re-released as a digitally remastered CD in 1996.

 Cover

 The original cover art was created by American artist Jim Laurier.
 The piece was commissioned for the July 1980 issue of Creepy magazine.
 The back cover of the album shows Roger Taylor reading that issue.

 The 'alien' writing on the magazine on the front cover consists mainly of upside down Hebrew characters.
 The actual words are meaningless.

-Coincidentally, the alien on the cover art was designed by Roger Taylor's former Smile band mate Tim Staffell.
+Coincidentally, the alien on the cover art was designed by Roger Taylor's former Smile bandmate Tim Staffell.
 The alien was commissioned by Jim Laurier and Tim Staffell wasn't aware of the album cover until he found his alien on Roger Taylor's mantlepiece when visiting his home.